One of the major sources of dissatisfaction and stress

 - I hate the lack of manners in the younger generation.

-Don’t judge yourself negatively over the length of your list.
-That is, don’t complain that your list of complaints is too long!
-If you do that you’ll get caught up in self-critical thoughts that will keep you from reaping the benefits of this exercise.
-It’s just a list of your complaints.
-Hold it lightly.
+Don't be upset if your list is a long one.
+That could lead to self-critical thoughts that will keep you from reaping the benefits of this exercise.
+It’s simply a list of your complaints.

 Now go through your list and separate it into three parts: (1) those complaints involving circumstances over which you have no control; (2) those complaints involving circumstances over which you might have some control; (3) those complaints involving circumstances over which you have total control.
 It’s highly likely that none of your complaints will fall under (3).